-IPSA has, as one of its main missions, the support of academic freedoms, which is linked to its consideration for general ethical standards.
-As such, it aims at playing a pivotal role in supporting national policies on academic freedoms, in proposing action for promoting freedom in academia and for protecting scholars at risk.
+The International Political Science Association (IPSA) has, as one of its main missions, the support of Academic Freedom (AF), which is linked to its consideration for general ethical standards.
+As such, IPSA aims at playing a pivotal role in supporting national policies on academic freedoms, in proposing action for promoting freedom in academia and for protecting scholars at risk.
 The IPSA policy regarding AF violations focuses on promoting rules, procedures and frameworks established for defending academic freedom from outside attacks.
-To fulfil this objective, IPSA adopted a formal procedure to monitor violations of academic freedoms, and to address and react to threats and attacks regarding academic freedom.
-Moreover, IPSA ran a survey among national Political Science Associations (PSAs).
-One of the outcomes was a widely shared request for AF guidelines provided by IPSA that could support the national PSAs which aim at either upgrading an existing policy or at drafting a new policy on AF.
-The IPSA AF Committee considered it relevant to meet this request in order to provide a concrete and specific service to the national associations in the realm of AF.
-As a result, the IPSA AF Committee produced, following consultations, the current document.
-It aims to suggest guidelines that could support PSAs when they aim at creating or refreshing their own protocols for protecting academic freedom for the benefit of researchers and academics.
+To fulfil this objective, IPSA adopted a formal procedure to monitor violations of academic freedoms, and to address and react to threats and attacks regarding AF.
+Moreover, IPSA ran a survey among national political science associations.
+One of the outcomes was a widely shared request for AF guidelines provided by IPSA that could support the national associations, which aim at either upgrading an existing policy or at drafting a new policy on AF.

+The IPSA Committee on Academic Freedom and Ethics considered it relevant to meet this request in order to provide a concrete and specific service to the national associations in the realm of AF.
+As a result, the Committee produced the current document following consultations.
+It suggests guidelines that could support political science associations when they aim at creating or refreshing their own protocols for protecting academic freedoms for the benefit of researchers and academics.

-These Guidelines provides PSAs with minimum standards on the scope, shape and limits of academic freedom, which could be useful in different regions and countries.
+These Guidelines provide minimum standards on the scope, shape and limits of academic freedoms, which could be useful in different regions and countries.